siemens/embeddedCMP/cmp_doc/HOWTO.md

 	- Use a web browser (chrome is preferred because it does not have tight timeouts) and connect to the https server running on the FRDM-K64F board, go to
 		"https://IP_address_of_FRDM-K64F_board/wwwroot/index.htm"
 	- Accept TLS server certificate as trusted in browser
 	- Select one of the usecases:
-		- Imprinting, Botstrapping, Updating and
+		- imprinting, bootstrapping, or updating a certificate
 		- HTTP or CoAP as transport
 - For UART terminal based 'CLI':
 	- Follow the instructions on the terminal